qlik-oss/core-website/docs/documentation/services/qix-engine.md

 ### Log Format

-In addition to the required fields in the _Frontira Service Contract_ the QIX Engine also has a few log fields that are common to all log types:
+In addition to the required fields in the _Qlik Core Service Contract_ the QIX Engine also has a few log fields that are common to all log types:

 | Field | Description |